apmckinlay/natureapp/birds/glaugull.md

 Glaucous-winged Gull have **wing tips** that are only slightly darker than their gray back.
 They have **pink legs** and a **red spot** on a **yellow beak**.

-**Western Gull** have a darker back and wing tips and can be found from southern British Columbia to Baja.
+**Could it be?** **Western Gull** have a darker back and wing tips and can be found from southern British Columbia to Baja.
 They hybridize with Glaucous-winged Gull in the northern end of their range so there are many intermediates.

 **Did you know?** Glaucous-winged Gull eat a variety of food, including live Pigeons and Rabbits.